Skip to the main content

 The Future of K-12 Education

 Alissa explains, “Students across Washington and likely across other states are really asking for learning experiences that are meaningful, relevant, and aligned with their future goals.”
 MBL fosters more "lightbulb moments" through hands-on, experiential learning that boosts engagement and deepens understanding.
 By shifting from a traditional ranking system to a more student-centered approach, MBL promotes greater student choice, agency, and culturally responsive teaching.
-She emphasizes that this model equips students with the skills and mindset necessary to thrive in the rapidly changing world of the 21st century.
+She explains that this approach helps students build the skills and mindset they’ll need to confidently navigate and thrive in the fast-changing 21st-century world they’re growing up in.

 MBL is redefining education by fostering meaningful, engaging, and culturally responsive learning.
-Through Alissa Muller’s advocacy, MBL is shown to address challenges like student disengagement and achievement gaps, preparing students with skills needed for success in a rapidly changing world.
-To learn more about preparing students for the future, check out The Educator's Role in Preparing Students for Jobs That Don't Exist Yet.
+Through Alissa Muller’s advocacy, MBL is shown to address challenges like student disengagement and achievement gaps, preparing students with the skills needed for success in a rapidly changing world.
+To learn more about preparing students for the future with MBL, check out Mastery-Based Learning: Everything You Need to Know (2025).